4/25/2019

 Greg Hensley

 Oh, I think there was some push forward into April probably as a result of the tax refunds being delayed and also just the weather that we had in February.
-People, DIY customers, if it's pouring down rain outside for several days in a row, just don't have a chance to get out and work on their cars.
-So they pushed that forward.
-And something else I wanna mention relative to weather is I've read some of the reports over the last couple of months relative to the polar vortex and some of the weather events.
-I wanna make clear that the weather extremes, cold weather and hot weather, those are all good for our business.
-They drive demand, they cause failure of rubber parts and the freeze thaw in cold weather that causes the roads to bust up and creates potholes, does damage to chassis parts and steering parts and things like that.
-But snow in and of itself is not good for our business unless it's accompanied by just incredibly cold weather that causes the freeze thaw and the bust up the roads.
-When it snows hard, school's closed, people stay home and our DIY business on those days is soft.
-And in some markets we experienced some of that along with the rain in February.
-So I just wanna mention that just for clarity.
+You know, people, DIY customers, if it's pouring down rain outside for several days in a row, just don't have a chance to get out and work on their cars.
+So they push that push that forward.
+And something else I want to mention relative to weather is I've read some of the reports over the last couple of months relative to the polar vortex and some of the weather events.
+I want to make clear that the weather extremes, cold weather and hot weather, those are all good for our business.
+They drive demand.
+They cause failure of rubber parts and the freeze, thaw, and cold weather that causes the roads to bust up and creates potholes, does damage to chassis parts and steering parts and things like that.
+But snow in and of itself is not good for our business unless it's accompanied by just incredibly cold weather that causes the freeze, thaw, and the bust up of the roads.
+When it snows hard, schools close, people stay home.
+And our DIY business on those days is soft.
+And in some markets, we experience some of that along with the rain in February.
+So I just want to mention that just for clarity.

 speaker